JoelPMathew/Multiplayer-car-game/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "Feature Request"
-description: "Suggest a new feature or enhancement for PatchFest Racer."
+about: "Suggest a new feature or enhancement for PatchFest Racer."
 title: "[FEATURE] "
 labels: ["enhancement"]
 ---